A Christian Approach to the Environment

 In particular, I’ve been trying to understand the relationship between three clusters of ideas—faith, commerce, and the environment.

 For today, for the sake of brevity, let’s narrow the topics a bit more.
 Let’s think, not about faith in general, but Christian faith.
-And, for today, let’s look primarily at the relationship between Christian faith and the environment and to leave commerce to one side, at least somewhat.
+And, for today, let’s look primarily at the relationship between Christian faith and the environment, and leave commerce to one side, at least temporarily.

 The relationship between Christian faith and the environment was mapped out in our Guest Speaker series last month.
 And, in particular, it was covered with both depth and breadth by Gordon Matthies.
-So I think of what I’m saying today as a footnote on what Professor Matthies said.
+So I think of what I’m saying today as a footnote on Professor Matthies’ talk.

 “Deliberately do at least one foolish thing every year.”

 Of course, we’re human, so we all do much more than one foolish thing each year.
-But the intent of this little slogan is to do at least one of them on purpose—deliberately—with your eyes open.
+But the intent of this little slogan is to do at least one foolish thing each year on purpose—deliberately—with your eyes open.

 Christians have lots of different views about environmental issues, as we do about just about everything else.
 Explaining those views in 5 minutes—or less—seemed like an impossible thing to do.

-So, in keeping with this motto, of course, I said yes.
+So, in keeping with my slogan about foolishness, of course, I said yes.